The benefits of Cams

 Spring-loaded camming devices

-When SLCDs were first sold in climbing shops they revolutionised the trad climbing scene.
+The trad climbing scene was revolutionised when SLCDs were first sold.
 They could be placed quickly, with one hand, they held themselves in cracks and each size covered a large range of crack widths.
 These benefits explain why SLCDs still make up the vast majority of camming devices used, despite the higher price.

 The basic design has changed little in thirty years, but refinements have come in the form of size, ergonomics and modern materials.
 While all SLCDs sold in the UK meet European safety standards, small design tweaks will change your experience when climbing.